 Royalties on machines made up until the expiration of his patent (September 1867) brought Howe an estimated sum of two million dollars.
 He was decorated with the Cross of the Legion of Honor by France but did not live long enough to enjoy the honour and awards due him.
 Elias Howe, Jr. died on October 3, 1867, in Brooklyn, New York.

-The feasibility of sewing by the machine having been demonstrated, improvements and new inventions followed rapidly.
+he feasibility of sewing by the machine having been demonstrated, improvements and new inventions followed rapidly and discover more here https://sewingmachinebuffs.

 In 1849, Allan B. Wilson, working entirely without knowledge of previous efforts, devised the rotary hook and bobbin combination.
 Wilson’s invention included the important four-motion feed for moving the work after every stitch.